zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 159] (#msdiv159) {#msdiv159 .ref .msdiv} (18-40)

 [APZ 159.1] (#apz159 .1) {#apz159 .1 .ref .apz} "Maithrie, Kindness,
-The purity, and the instruction will be taken at the appropriate time” is the Paebuda The mythical heart spans and dances in one direction.
+The purity, and the instruction will be taken at the appropriate time" is the Paebuda The mythical heart spans and dances in one direction.
 So in the second direction, so The third direction, and the fourth direction, thus spreading all the world under the palms dwells, a person who has a diligent mindAdequate size